QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/reverse/index.md

 [![adventofcyber2](../../_badges/thm/adventofcyber2/day18.svg)](https://tryhackme.com/room/adventofcyber2)

-You can use [JetBrains dotPeek](https://www.jetbrains.com/decompiler/) <small>(paid 💵)</small> to reverse your binary and explore the source code.
+You can use [JetBrains dotPeek](https://www.jetbrains.com/decompiler/) <small>(free 🐲)</small> on Windows to reverse your binary and explore the source code.
 Opening the file will automatically load the .NET solutions contained in the executable.
 </div><div>

 #### ILSpy - .NET Decompiler/Editor